weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 CONVERGENT SEQUENCES

-3.1 Definition A sequence {p,} in a metric space X is said to converge if there is a point p € X with the following property: For every € > O there is an integer N such that n > N implies that d(p,, p) <e.
+3.1 Definition A sequence {p,} in a metric space X is said to converge if there is a point p  \in  X with the following property: For every  \in  > O there is an integer N such that n > N implies that d(p,, p) <e.
 (Here d denotes the distance in X.)

 In this case we also say that {p,} converges to p, or that p is the limit of